pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

     assert response.message == "path: Is mandatory\npath: can't be blank"
 ```

 The last three tests check that the `ResponseFailure` can create three specific errors, represented by the `RESOURCE_ERROR`, `PARAMETERS_ERROR`, and `SYSTEM_ERROR` class attributes.
-This categorization is an attempt to capture the different types of issues that can happen when dealing with an external system through an API. `RESOURCE_ERROR` contains all those errors that are related to the resources contained in the repository, for instance when you cannot find an entry given its unique id. `PARAMETERS_ERROR` describes all those errors that occur when the request parameters are wrong or missing. `SYSTEM_ERROR` encompass the errors that happen in the underlying system at an operating system level, such as a failure in a filesystem operation, or a network connection error while fetching data from the database.
+This categorization is an attempt to capture the different types of issues that can happen when dealing with an external system through an API. `RESOURCE_ERROR` contains all those errors that are related to the resources contained in the repository, for instance when you cannot find an entry given its unique ID. `PARAMETERS_ERROR` describes all those errors that occur when the request parameters are wrong or missing. `SYSTEM_ERROR` encompass the errors that happen in the underlying system at an operating system level, such as a failure in a filesystem operation, or a network connection error while fetching data from the database.

 ``` python
 def test_response_failure_build_resource_error():